Myths and controversies about what causes cancer

 The majority of research has found no link between the use of underwire bras and breast cancer.
 Not smoking, followed by maintaining a healthy weight through eating a healthy diet and keeping active, are the most effective ways to reduce your cancer risk.

 Organic farming makes use of crop rotation, environmental management and good animal husbandry to control pests and diseases.
 This means that there are limited additives used in organic food production.
 Processed organic foods use ingredients that are produced organically, and for a food to be certified organic, at least 95% of the food must be made up of organic ingredients.

 There are many different reasons why consumers choose to buy organic food, such as concern for the environment and animal welfare.
 Consumers may also choose to buy organic food because they believe it is safer and more nutritious than other food and that artificial fertilisers and pesticides may increase the risk of some diseases, including cancer.

-However, there is currently no strong evidence to support the idea that organic foods offer added protection against cancer compared to conventionally grown produce.
+There is currently limited evidence to suggest that organic foods may offer added protection against cancer compared to conventionally grown produce.